-As part of PRINCE2’s product-based planning approach, product descriptions are developed and agreed, and these effectively describe what is to be delivered by the project.
-They help to ensure that everyone involved in the project is aware of each product’s purpose, composition, quality criteria, etc. They also enable the project team to estimate how much work will be involved in bringing each product to fruition, what resources will be required, the activities required, and how the products will be tested and approved.
+As part of PRINCE2’s product-based planning technique, product descriptions are developed and agreed, and these effectively describe what is to be delivered by the project.
+They help to ensure that everyone involved in the project is aware of each product’s purpose, composition, and quality specifications.
+They also enable the project team to estimate how much work will be involved in bringing each product to fruition, what resources will be required, the activities required, and how the products will be tested and approved.
 The agreed products define the project’s scope, as well as providing a foundation for planning and control activities.

 The final principle ‘tailor to suit the project’ highlights a key advantage of using PRINCE2 – its adaptability.

 The verb to ‘tailor’ refers to the appropriate use of PRINCE2 so that it matches the needs of each project.
 PRINCE2 recognises that all projects are different in terms of their cultural context, geographical location, level of complexity, scale, and risk.
 This principle allows you to adapt the PRINCE2 methodology to suit the needs of your project – and still comply with the PRINCE2 approach to project management.

 For example, one element of PRINCE2 that is routinely tailored is the schedule for project board meetings.
 Such meetings are not a requirement of the PRINCE2 methodology; regular highlight reports are considered sufficient.
 In many organizations, however, regular meetings are part of the corporate culture.
 They can be accommodated by PRINCE2, thanks to the tailoring principle.